-During this initial induction week and in the first Worcester Week students are involved in a range of activities which support them in developing an understanding of the expectations of their course, undergraduate study and the University's systems and services.
+During this initial induction week and in the first Worcester Week students are involved in a range of activities, which support them in developing an understanding of the expectations of their course, undergraduate study and the University's systems and services.
 They have talks or tours, for example, which introduce them to the Library and IT facilities, Media Services, the Careers and the Counselling Service.

 Students are also provided with a brief induction into their second and third year.
 Direct entry students are also provided with a brief and informal induction.
-In addition the Institute for Humanities and Creative Arts monitors attendance closely in first year and provides support for first year students through the First Year Tutor system.
-This comprises dedicated members of staff who are available every day for drop-in sessions during the semester between 13:00 & 14:00.
+In addition, the Institute for Humanities and Creative Arts monitors attendance closely in first year and provides support for first year students through the First Year Tutor system.
+This comprise of a dedicated member of staff who is available every day for drop-in sessions during the semester between 13:00 & 14:00.
 Online support is also provided through Twitter, Facebook and email within 24 hours during the semester although the response time may be longer during the summer holidays.

-All students are allocated a personal academic tutor who will advise them on issues related to their course throughout their study at the University and who monitors their progress.
-Personal academic tutor sessions usually take one of two forms: either one-to-one sessions where notes are taken and stored on SOLE, or group based sessions where general points and issues relating to the course are dealt with.
-Students are invited to meet their academic tutor twice a semester.
-New students will have 4 timetabled appointments with their Personal Academic Tutors in their first semester.
+All students are allocated a Personal Academic Tutor who will advise them on issues related to their course throughout their study at the University and who monitors their progress.
+Personal Academic Tutor sessions usually take one of two forms: either one-to-one sessions where notes are taken and stored on SOLE, or group-based sessions where general points and issues relating to the course are dealt with.
+Students are invited to meet their Personal Academic Tutor twice a semester.
+New students will have four timetabled appointments with their Personal Academic Tutors in their first semester.